microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationmodule-unpin.md

 ## Response

-If successful, this method returns a `200 Ok` response code and an [educationModule](../resources/educationmodule.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an [educationModule](../resources/educationmodule.md) object in the response body.

 ## Example